Order of the Garter

 Founded by Edward VII in 1902, the Order of Merit is a very special distinction ‘given to such persons … as may have rendered exceptionally meritorious service in Our Crown Services or towards the advancement of the Arts, Learning, Literature, and Science or such other exceptional service as We are fit to recognise’.
 The Order of Merit is in the sole gift of the Sovereign.

-The Order is restricted to 24 members as well as additional foreign recipients (there are very few of the latter, although many have been given to such notable persons including Mother Teresa and Nelson Mandela).
-There is also a military division included in the 24; although the last member of this was Lord Mountbatten, the military division has never been abolished.
-[Top]
+The Order is restricted to 24 members as well as additional foreign recipients (there are very few foreign recipients, including Mother Teresa and Nelson Mandela).
+There is also a military division included within the members; although the last member of the military division was Lord Mountbatten, the branch has never been abolished.

 Motto: In action faithful and in honor clear